Our inaugural cohort joined us on 24 September 2019.

 Since then I graduated from Cardiff University with a master’s in physics (MPhys) focusing on programming and semiconductors in my final years.
 My final year project was to create an easy to use program to solve the Schrodinger Equation for semiconductor heterostructures.
 This program was able to simulate heterostructures under a bias, superlattices and determine overlap integrals between energy states.

-Between graduating and starting the CDT program I have undertook a summer placement with SPTS Technologies developing Python tools to speed up the analysis of the datafiles produced by their equipment.
+Between graduating and starting the CDT program I undertook a summer placement with SPTS Technologies developing Python tools to speed up the analysis of the data files produced by their equipment.

 My PhD project “Developing fabrication processes for optoelectronic integration” aims to etch and characterise compound semiconductor laser to determine the effect of facet roughness on device performance.
 These processes are required for large-scale manufacture of high-quality optoelectronic circuits.
-This project is supported by SPTS Technologies.
+This project is supported by SPTS Technologies and supervised by Professor Peter Smowton.

 As for other interests, I enjoy experimenting with electronics, going to see comedians, spending time with friends and all things tech

 My name is Rachel, I am originally from the West Midlands.
-I recently graduated from the University of Manchester with a Physics MPhys.
-I have always really enjoyed experimental physics and also many different aspects of condensed matter physics, but specifically I am interested in semiconductor materials and devices and their applications.
+I graduated from the University of Manchester with a Physics MPhys in 2019.
+I have always enjoyed experimental physics and condensed matter physics, including semiconductor devices and their optical applications.

 Seyed Urman Ghozati